• Skip to primary navigation

 Books About Wine Regions

-Top Pick: Wine Trails: 52 Perfect Weekends in Wine County — This book introduces readers to hidden gems in top wine regions — such as Napa Valley, Tuscany, and Burgundy — while also highlighting off-the-beaten-path wine regions in the countries of Greece and Georgia.
+Top Pick: Lonely Planet Wine Tails 2 — Released in 2023, the second edition introduces readers to more hidden gems in top wine regions — such as Sonoma Valley, Champagne, and Burgundy — while also highlighting off-the-beaten-path wine regions.

 Wine Tasting Journals